Château de Meursault - Volnay 1er Cru Clos des Chênes 2020

 About the wine:

-The estate cultivates 2.63 hectares of this vineyard, located at the foot of Mont Chagnot on the Monthelie side, which is also the appellation’s largest 1er cru (15.4 hectares).
-Ruby-red in color, intensely fragrant with red currant and smoky notes, this 2020 vintage offers a promising expression, full-bodied and silky on the palate, then firmly structured by firm tannins that invite patience.
+The estate cultivates 2.63 ha of this vineyard, located at the foot of Mount Chagnot on the Monthelie side, which is also the appellation’s largest 1er cru (15.4 ha).
+Ruby-red in color, with intense aromas of red currant and smoky notes, this 2020 vintage shows great promise for the future: full-bodied and silky on the palate at first, then firmly structured by firm tannins that invite patience.

 About the estate: